Thursday, December 7, 2023

 Dol Guldur, also known as the Hill of Dark Sorcery, was Sauron's stronghold and base of operations while secretly regaining his power as "The Necromancer".
 It was located in the south of Mirkwood for over two thousand years in the Third Age.

 Dol Guldur was established by Sauron after his return to Middle-earth sometime after TA 1000.
 Sauron became known as "The Necromancer", and his true identity was long kept secret.
 Dol Guldur was built on the hill known as Amon Lanc (meaning "bald hill"), and had been the capital of Oropher's Silvan realm.
-The Silvan Elves had fled north to the Black Mountains (later the Mountains of Mirkwood) after Sauron's return from the Downfall of Númenor.
-Later, after Sauron captured Amon Lanc, Thranduil, son of Oropher, led his people over the Forest River, where they remained.
-Sauron later remained there for hundreds of years.

 The White Council long feared the power in Dol Guldur might be Sauron, but Saruman opposed assaulting it.
 However, Gandalf later went to Dol Guldur himself and discovered that the Necromancer was indeed Sauron.
 He then informed the White Council, and Saruman was unable to protest.
 The White Council attacked Dol Guldur, and Sauron, not yet powerful enough to challenge them, fled to Mordor.
+Sauron continued to increase in power over the next 100 years in his search for the One Ring.

 In TA 2845, Thráin II (holder of the last of the Seven Rings of the Dwarves) was imprisoned in Dol Guldur's dungeons.
 5 years later in TA 2850, Gandalf once again returned to Dol Guldur and found Thráin, dying.
 Thráin had no recollection of his own name nor the name of his son (Thorin II Oakenshield).
 Moments later Thráin died of his wounds.
 Gandalf then confirmed that Sauron was indeed the master of Dol Guldur.